by Cynthia M. Johnson, MA

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-You may need to see a neurologist.
-These doctors specialize in the nervous system and brain.
+You may need to see a doctor who treats the nervous system and brain.

-Your bodily fluids may be tested.
-This can be done with:
+Brain activity may be tested.
+This can be done with an electroencephalogram (EEG).

-Images may be taken of your bodily structures.
+Images may be taken.
 This can be done with:

 The goals of treatment are to: